 Working while studying in Sweden

 As an international student in Sweden, you are technically allowed to work alongside your studies.
 There’s no official limitation on how many hours you can work.
 However, it’s crucial to remember that your studies should be your top priority: the Swedish education system is a demanding one.

 The average tuition costs for attending a college in Sweden will vary according to the school, the course and the city your school is located in.
 The average rates for tuition vary from about SEK 80,000 and SEK 140,000 per year

 The cost of living depends heavily on what part of Sweden you will be living in along with how much you will socialize.
 Living expense in cities (excluding Stockholm & Gothenburg) is only Rs.25,000/month/person including rent.

 APPLYING FOR VISA

 After securing admission into the University one must start with the visa formalities.
-Master’s Academy provides wide range of services for studying in Canada.
+Master’s Academy provides wide range of services for studying in Sweden.
 Applications and documentation must be submitted to the nearest Master’s office.
 For More information, Contact Master’s Academy.